awslabs/mountpoint-s3/doc/CONFIGURATION.md

 Amazon S3 offers both resource-based access policies attached to your S3 buckets (*bucket policies*) and user policies attached to IAM users (*user policies*).
 You can use either or both of these access policy options to control access to your S3 objects with Mountpoint.
 The permissions required to successfully mount your bucket and perform file system operations via Mountpoint differ between general purpose and directory buckets.
-Additionally depending on the [file system configuration flags](#file-system-configuration) passed at mount time, some permissions may or may not be necessary.
+Additionally, depending on the [file system configuration flags](#file-system-configuration) passed at mount time, some permissions may or may not be necessary.

 #### General Purpose Buckets
 On general purpose buckets, the IAM credentials you use with Mountpoint must have permission for the `s3:ListBucket` action for the S3 bucket you mount.
 To be able to read files with Mountpoint, you also need permission for the `s3:GetObject` action for the objects you read.
 Writing files requires permission for the `s3:PutObject` and `s3:AbortMultipartUpload` actions.
-Deleting existing files (enabled via configuration flags) requires permission for the `s3:DeleteObject` action.
+Deleting existing files requires permission for the `s3:DeleteObject` action.
+Deleting or overwriting existing files needs to be enabled via Mountpoint configuration flags, see [file modifications and deletions](https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONFIGURATION.md#file-modifications-and-deletions) for more information.

 If you only [mount a prefix of your S3 bucket](#mounting-a-bucket-prefix) rather than the entire bucket, you need these IAM permissions only for the prefix you mount.
 You can scope down your IAM permissions to a prefix using the `Resource` element of the policy statement for most of these permissions, but for `s3:ListBucket` you must use the `s3:prefix` condition key instead.